Elvric/ClassNotes/Winter2018/Comp360.md

 T ≤ 2T*

 ### Alg 2
-Sort the t in ascending order and then run AlgI so we put the more costly jobs first.
+Sort the t in decreasing order and then run AlgI so we put the more costly jobs first.

 #### Thm Alg 2 is a 3/2 factor approx alg
 Pf: